-Year : First Semester : First
+Year : First

+Semester : First

+Status : Compulsory

+Credit rating : 03

+Course Code : BBAA1133

 Title : Financial Accounting - I

 This course aims to provide an introduction to basic principles and role of Accounting, identify the qualitative characteristics of Accounting information.

 - Explain the role of Accounting. - segregate Accounting and finance functions of the business and understand the distinction. - explain the nature of partnership. - prepare the financial statements for a partnership. setup the royalty, containers, long-term contracts and investment accounts.